 History of anaphylaxis or presence of multiple severe allergies.
 Allergies to Gram (+) bacterial proteins, lidocaine.

 Should only be used by trained and experienced healthcare practitioners.
 Obtain patient's complete medical history prior to initiation.
 Avoid intravascular inj; discontinue immediately if changes in vision, signs of stroke, blanching of skin or unusual pain during or shortly after procedure occur.
 Risk of infection.
 Defer if active inflammatory process or infection is present at specific sites.
 Use in non-mid-face areas: not established.
 Skin injury near treatment site.
 Known susceptibility to keloid formation, hypertrophic scarring, and pigmentation disorders: not studied.
 Advise patients to avoid strenuous exercise, extensive sun or heat exposure within first 24hrs.
-Patients (65yrs), pregnancy, nursing mothers: not established.
+Patients (<35yrs or >65yrs), pregnancy, nursing mothers: not established.

 Caution with concomitant immunosuppressants.
 Increased bruising or bleeding risk at inj sites with concomitant aspirin, NSAIDs, warfarin.

 Inj site reactions (eg, tenderness, swelling, firmness, lumps/bumps, bruising, pain, redness, discoloration, itching); rare: vision impairment, blindness, cerebral ischemia/hemorrhage, stroke, skin necrosis, facial structure damage, late-onset nodules.